Airtable

 • Custom rules for automating task workflows

-• 260+ integrations
+• 260+ native integrations including Slack, Jira, and Salesforce

-Pricing: Free for 1-2 users.
+Pricing: Free for up to 15 users (limited).
 Starter at $10.99/user/month.
-Advanced at $24.99/user/month.
+Advanced at $24.99/user/month .

-10. Wrike — Best for Enterprise Workflows
+10. Wrike: Best for Enterprise Approval Workflows

 Wrike is an enterprise-grade project management platform with advanced resource management, proofing workflows, and cross-departmental collaboration.
-It suits larger organizations that need structured PM with approval chains and workload balancing — capabilities that require significant custom building in Airtable.
+It suits larger organizations that need structured PM with approval chains and workload balancing, capabilities that require significant custom building in Airtable.

 Key features:

-• Custom workflows with multi-level approval chains
+• Custom workflows with multi-level approval chains and request forms

 • Real-time Gantt charts and resource management

-• Proofing and approval workflows for creative assets
+• Proofing and approval workflows for creative assets (annotate images, PDFs, videos)

-• Time tracking and budget calculation
+• Time tracking with budget calculations per project

 • Cross-tagging for multi-department project visibility

 Pricing: Free plan available.
 Team at $10/user/month.
 Business at $24.80/user/month.
-Enterprise pricing on request.
+Enterprise and Pinnacle pricing on request .

 Key features: